darkreapyre/itsacat/Codebooks/Analysis_Notes.md

 # Trained Model Performance Analysis
 ## Overview
-After a model has been trained and before it can be leveraged in production,
+After a model has been trained and before it can be leveraged in production, it must be tested.
+This testing process

 ## Data
 BLAH BLAH BLAH